cjohansen/dumdom/Readme.md

 [Devcards](https://github.com/bhauman/devcards) is a system for rendering React components in isolation.
 Because **dumdom** components are not React components, they need some wrapping for Devcards to make sense of them.

-This is what the `dumdom.devcards` namespace is for:
+You need to add [dumdom-devcards](https://github.com/cjohansen/dumdom-devcards) as a separate dependency.
+Then use the `dumdom.devcards` namespace just like you would `devcards.core`:

 ```clj
 (require '[dumdom.devcards :refer-macros [defcard]])